eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 When processing the request, the following trust relationships are established:

 1. The Wallet Unit authenticates the Relying Party Instance, ensuring the User about the Relying Party's identity.
 [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance) explains how this will be done.
-2. The Wallet Unit enables the User to verify that the Relying Party does not request more attributes than it registered.
+2. The Wallet Unit verifies that the Relying Party does not request more attributes than it has registered for, and informs the User about the outcome of this verification.
 See [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) for more information.
 3. The Attestation Provider, during issuance, may optionally have embedded a disclosure policy in the attestation.
 If such a policy is present for the requested attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
 See [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).
-4. The User approves or rejects the presentation of the requested attributes, or some of them.
+4. The User approves or rejects the presentation of the requested attributes.
 User approval and selective disclosure are described in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).

 Subsequently, after the Wallet Unit presents the selected attributes from the PID or attestation to the Relying Party Instance by sending a response to the request, the Relying Party validates the response.
 The following trust relationships are established:
 5. The Relying Party Instance verifies the electronic signature or seal of the PID or attestation.
 This ensures that the Relying Party can trust that the PID or attestation it receives is issued by an authentic Provider and has not been changed.
 This is described in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).